-In connection with the Business Combination, the NEOs have entered into new employment agreements with LOKB (the "New Employment Agreement"), effective upon the consummation of the Business Combination, on substantially the same terms as their current employment agreements, except that they will not provide for any equity compensation element.
+In connection with the Business Combination, the NEOs have entered into new employment agreements with LOKB (the "New Employment Agreements", each a "New Employment Agreement"), effective upon the consummation of the Business Combination, on substantially the same terms as their current employment agreements, except that they will not provide for any equity compensation element.
 It is intended that these New Employment Agreements will be replaced to reflect the status of the Company as a public company which will be contingent upon the approval of the compensation committee.